djoos-cookbooks/newrelic/README.md

 ## Resources / Providers

 ### `newrelic_server_monitor`
-This cookbook includes an LWRP for installing the PHP agent
+This cookbook includes an LWRP for installing the server monitor agent

 The `newrelic_server_monitor` resource will handle the requirements to configure server monitoring.